 - being mentored in Freshman year by a successful college graduate who is blind or visually impaired through Learning Ally’s College Success Program.

 - job readiness services, career related internships, and assistance with seeking post-college jobs.
-Services provided by VISIONS Services for the Blind and Visually Impaired in New York City.
+Services are provided by VISIONS Services for the Blind and Visually Impaired in New York City.

 How To Apply